1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Medicine Type Time to Work Notes

-Docusate Stool softener 12–72 hours Gentle, good for daily use
+Docusate Stool softener 12–72 hours Gentle, can be used daily

 Miralax Osmotic laxative 1–3 days Adds water to stool